Joey Votto Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.2 K/9, which ranks 24th in MLB.
+- The 8.2 strikeouts per nine innings put together by the Brewers pitching staff ranks 23rd in the league.

-- The Brewers have the 14th-ranked team ERA across all MLB pitching staffs (4.11).
+- The Brewers' 4.10 team ERA ranks 14th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.